FOREX-U.S. dollar gains as risk tolerance drops with hawkish central banks

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Reporting by Gertrude Chavez-Dreyfuss; Additional reporting by Harry Robertson in London and Kevin Buckland in Tokyo; Editing by Sam Holmes, Mark Potter, Louise Heavens and Mark Heinrich)
+(Reporting by Gertrude Chavez-Dreyfuss; Additional reporting by Harry Robertson in London and Kevin Buckland in Tokyo; Editing by Sam Mark Potter, Louise Heavens, Mark Heinrich and Jonathan Oatis)

 ((gertrude.chavez@thomsonreuters.com; 646-301-4124; Reuters Messaging: gertrude.chavez.reuters.com@reuters.net))